flutter/flutter-github-scripts.dart/README.md

 ## bin/punted.dart

-Usage: `pub run punted.dart [--closed from-date to-date]
+Usage: `pub run punted.dart [--closed from-date to-date] [--include-milestones]

 Generates a list of issues punted from at least one milestone.

 Dates are in ISO 8601 format.

+If `--include-milestones` is specified, the punt report is prefaced by a list of the punted issues sorted by milestone.